nils-mathieu/piscine-rust/module-08.md

 files to turn in:
     src/main.rs  Cargo.toml

-allowed dependencies:

 ```

-A function is a block of the memory that the CPU can jump to.
-A function pointer, as its name
-suggests it, is the memory address of such block.

 Create a **function** that takes another function as its input and calls it twice.